meowpurrpur/ScamDetector/README.md

 A Discord bot that detects cryptocurrency scams in images, and more in the future.

 - Scans images for scam content
+- Compares image similarity to known images from a dataset
 - Uses OCR to detect suspicious text and patterns
 - Automatically kicks users, and sends them a DM with a link to rejoin once their account is secure